Create Shapes, Lines and Points with Improved Drawings Tool

 Your drawings will not be visible to other users unless you choose to take advantage of the Portal’s many sharing options.
 You can make your work available to fellow members of any Portal Group you’ve joined by clicking on the gear icon and selecting Share.

-Drawings can be downloaded in four file types — Shapefile, GeoJSON, WKT and KML (Google Earth) — by clicking on the gear icon and selecting Export.
+Drawings can be downloaded in three file types — Shapefile, GeoJSON and KML — by clicking on the gear icon and selecting Export.
 This function makes it possible for users to conduct their own participatory mapping projects and share information about important ocean places using common GIS-based software systems, database programs, mapping applications such as Google Earth, and more.
-More information on each of the four file types can be found by clicking on the green question mark icon next to each item.
+More information on each of the three file types can be found by clicking on the green question mark icon next to each item.

 Questions or comments?